 Moving from fear to hope

-A diagnosis of cancer or OCD can trigger an avalanche of questions and feelings:
+A diagnosis of cancer or obsessive-compulsive disorder (OCD) can trigger an avalanche of questions and feelings:

 "I can't believe it."